avanibhatnagar/JavaScript-Projects/README.md

-JavaScript30 started on 4/6/2019.
-In progress
-Goal: to finish in 20 days.
+Projects from JavaScript30

+1st project -
-1st project:JavaScript Dum - On Hitting corresponding key on keyboard then it plays associated sound and highlights the key pressed.
+  JavaScript Dum: On Hitting corresponding key on keyboard then it plays associated sound and highlights the key pressed.